DigioAndroid/AndroidLibs/testing_tips.md

   `public void shouldGetLocalDataWhenCreatePresenter(){
   }`

-* La estructura de los test debe ser siempre del tipo Given -> When -> Then
+* Tests must conform to the next structure: Given -> When -> Then

 ## Kotlin
 * In a Kotlin test, instead of using *when* method from Mockito library, which is a reserved keyword from Kotlin, better use ***whenever*** (for that, you should add to your build gradle mockito-kotlin library dependency).